angxionglin/LTA/README.md

 ### How to check Python Program is running

-Type **ps -ef | grep python** in the terminal to list the process status of the Python Program/s
+Type '**ps -ef | grep python**' in the terminal to list the process status of the Python Program/s

-To kill the Python Program type **kill -9 pid** in the terminal where **pid** is the Program ID you saw in the terminal using the previous command.
+To kill the Python Program type '**kill -9 pid**' in the terminal where **pid** is the Program ID you saw in the terminal using the previous command.